 Forests play an important role in sustaining life on earth.
 They act as carbon sinks and help to regulate the climate on local and global scales.
 Forests also act as stores for excess water, and as such play a role as natural reservoirs and water purification plants.
 By mitigating the effects of flooding, they serve as natural storm-water management systems.
 Forests act as habitats for numerous species and as a store for genetic material for both plant and animal life.

-Trends in Global Forest Cover
+- Trends in Global Forest Cover by Country

 Like many other ecosystems, forest ranges tend to disregard the geographical borders of countries.
 Europe has the highest forest cover of all continents, due in large part to the massive forests of the Russian Federation.
 As such, around a quarter of the earth's forests are found in Europe.
 South America, which holds the Amazon forest, has 21% of the planet's forest cover.
 North and Central America come in third, with around 18% of the world's forests, most of which are found in Canada and the U.S.

 It is interesting to note that the ten most forest-rich countries account for two thirds of the world's forest cover, with the remaining 34% distributed among all the remaining countries.
 The Russian Federation alone has 20% of the world's forest cover, but would rank 53rd among the most forested countries in the world due to the large size of its total landmass.
+Please note that all numbers below come from World Bank data.

 Changes in Forest Cover by Region

 Forest cover is constantly shifting in response to natural patterns and human activities alike.
 Increase of forest cover can occur naturally as forests expand their bounds onto previously bare land.
-It also happens as a result of afforestation (human activities planting trees to produce forests where they otherwise wouldn’t exist) as has been the case in China, Bahrain, Egypt, and Rwanda.
+It also happens as a result of afforestation (human activities planting trees to produce forests where they otherwise wouldn’t exist) as has been the case in Bahrain, Egypt, and Rwanda.
 Forest cover can also remain stable either by the natural process of regeneration or as a result of reforestation by humans following forestry activities.

 Increase or stabilization of forest cover happens mostly in Europe and, to a lesser extent, in the Near and Far East.
 The trend in these regions somewhat mitigates the devastating effects of the deforestation still occurring in Central America, South America, and Africa.